World Wide Recorder Concert: Plot synopsis

-Four million children, including those from Mr. Garrison's class, are scheduled to play "My Country, 'Tis of Thee" at the televised Worldwide Recorder Concert in Oklahoma City led by Yoko Ono and Kenny G, but a flood causes the concert to be relocated to Little Rock, Mr. Garrison's hometown.
+Four million children, including those from Mr. Garrison's class, are scheduled to play "My Country, 'Tis of Thee" at the televised Worldwide Recorder Concert, known as "4 Million Child Blow 2000", in Oklahoma City led by Yoko Ono and Kenny G on Pox, but a flood causes the concert to be relocated to Little Rock, Mr. Garrison's hometown.
 This causes him considerable anxiety (as he confesses to Mr. Mackey) for he had "sexual molestation issues" with his father in the past.

 In Arkansas, the boys encounter a hostile group of kids from New York City, also there for the concert, who call them "queefs".
 At first, the boys do not understand what queef means; assuming the New York kids had made the word up, the boys try to get back at them by making up their own word: mung, which as it turns out, is a real word meaning "the stuff that comes out when you push down on a pregnant woman's stomach".
 Even the other South Park kids know this word, leading to the four being jeered by both the New Yorkers and their own classmates.

 Meanwhile, Mr. Garrison has confronted his father about the issues of sexual molestation; however, the issue was not that his dad had molested him, but rather that he felt neglected because his father had not molested him.
 When Mr. Mackey finds out about this, he fears Mr. Garrison is so distraught about the issue that he could actually die if Mr. Garrison Sr. does not molest him.